 And, beyond all of that, the work on your website doesn’t stop after it’s built and live.
 You should be monitoring how it performs, how users are finding your site (if they’re finding it), how they use the site if they’re converting, and more importantly, you should be using that data to change or improve how your website functions.

 Ultimately, your website should act as a salesperson.
 Regardless of what it looks like, how much it costs or where it’s hosted, the most important feature is that it generates leads for your business.
 A website built on Squarespace or Wix or another service is like hiring a salesperson who looks good but doesn’t have any communication skills.
 And if your salesperson can’t communicate, they’re not going to convert potential customers.

-Now, let’s break down the WordPress website side of the Squarespace vs WordPress argument.
+Now, let’s break down the WordPress website side of the Squarespace and WordPress site argument.

-WordPress has two main categories of options for users, and which category you fall into will change the nature of the Squarespace vs WordPress website design debate.
+A WordPress site has two main categories of options for users, and which category you fall into will change the nature of the Squarespace vs WordPress website design debate.